WEJUEKNII/stealer-builder/README.md

 Stealer-Builder is the fastest Python 3.12 based information gathering tool ever written.
 It compiles into a single portable executable (Windows/Linux) that, when run with explicit consent on an authorized target, collects specific system data and sends it to a Discord webhook you control.
 Built for speed, stealth (educational), and modularity.

 Key philosophy: Less than 2 seconds from execution to exfiltration.
 No heavy libraries.
 Pure Python 3.12 optimizations + PyInstaller for maximum performance.

+SETUP
+Run install command
+pip install -r requirements.txt

+After that run the exe
+keep your webhook with you
+a gui will popup have a icon file to sumbit it